-Anyone who has worked with a computer should be familiar with the idea of a list containing another list because a directory or folder of files has this sort of structure: a folder contains multiple files of different kinds and sizes and a folder can contain other folders, which can contain more files or even more folders, and so on.
+Anyone who has worked with a computer should be familiar with the idea of a list containing another list because a directory or folder of files has this "itdt" - 2010/11/2 - 12:12 - page 241 - #267 sort of structure: a folder contains multiple files of different kinds and sizes and a folder can contain other folders, which can contain more files or even more folders, and so on.
 Lists allow for this kind of hierarchical structure.